Jeffrey Kovac, Chemistry, Director

 A limited number of freshmen and sophomores, entering transfer students with fewer than 42 credit hours, and resident students with fewer than 62 credit hours are invited each year to enter this distinguished honors curriculum.
 Selection is based on previous academic record, test scores, recommendations, a written essay, and a personal interview.
 Admission is provisional for two semesters; continuation depends upon maintenance of a satisfactory record (normally 3.25 or above) and evidence of ongoing motivation and interest.

-Further information and applications may be obtained from the College Scholars Office, Alumni Memorial Building 138, or at https://scholars.utk.edu/.
+Further information and applications may be obtained from the College Scholars Office, Howard H. Baker Center, or at http://web.utk.edu/~scholars/.